 Patients must do breathing and coughing exercises shortly after the procedure and continue them through the recovery process to rid the lungs of congestion.
 The patient is usually able to sit up the day after the operation.
 Most patients can move independently within a week.
 A brace may be necessary, depending on the procedure.
 With the anterior approach in the upper back, patients may have some trouble with activities involving the arms and hands, such as tying shoes and cutting food.
-However, occupational therapy using stretching and strengthening exercises, may allow for full resumption of daily activities within 3 months, including dressing, bathing, and grooming.
+Occupational therapy using stretching and strengthening exercises may allow people to resume their daily activities within 3 months, including dressing, bathing, and grooming.

 Revision (Salvage) Surgery

 Patients may need a corrective procedure called revision or salvage surgery, usually for one of these reasons: